kubernetes-hy/kubernetes-hy.github.io/pages/part5/part5.md

 ### Serverless ###

 [Serverless](https://en.wikipedia.org/wiki/Serverless_computing) has gained a lot of popularity and it's easy to see why.
 Be it Google Cloud Run, Knative, OpenFaaS, OpenWhisk, Fission or Kubeless they're running on top of Kubernetes, or atleast capable of doing so.
 The older the serverless platform the more likely it won't be running on Kubernetes.
-In the light of this a discussions if Kubernetes is competing with serverless doesn't make much sense.
+As such a statement like "Kubernetes is competing with serverless" doesn't make much sense.

 As this isn't a serverless course we won't go into depth about it but serverless sounds pretty dope.
 So next let's setup a serverless platform on our k3d because that's something we can do.
 For this let's choose [Knative](https://knative.dev/) for no particular reason other than that it sounds great.